DEFT: Differentiable Automatic Test Pattern Generation: Differentiable Reparameterization for ATPG

 We can now reframe the optimization goal: instead of finding a single discrete pattern $\data$, we seek optimal parameters $\param^*$ that maximize the \textit{expected} detection probability over the distribution $\prob$.

-Then the following statement holds: \begin{theorem}[Formulation Equivalence \footnote{Proof can be found in the appendix.}] The discrete problem \eqref{eq:p1} from \Cref{sec:problem} has a solution (i.e., a detecting pattern $\data^*$ exists) if and only if the optimal value of the probabilistic problem \eqref{eq:p2} is 1.
+Then the following statement holds; its proof is given in Appendix~\ref{app:proof-equivalence}. \begin{theorem}[Formulation Equivalence] The discrete problem \eqref{eq:p1} from \Cref{sec:problem} has a solution (i.e., a detecting pattern $\data^*$ exists) if and only if the optimal value of the probabilistic problem \eqref{eq:p2} is 1.

 \end{theorem}

 While maximizing this expectation in DEFT-P2 is tautologically equivalent to finding a distribution whose probability mass is concentrated on detecting patterns (i.e., $J(\param^*) = 1$, which implies all non-detecting patterns have zero probability), this formulation is not directly solvable.
 Its value is conceptual: it shifts the problem from a discrete search for $\data$ to a continuous optimization of the parameters $\param$.
 The core technical challenge is to formulate a differentiable estimator for this expectation.